Volumes spurt at Asahi India Glass Ltd counter

-Asahi India Glass Ltd registered volume of 16.96 lakh shares by 14:19 IST on NSE, a 17.36 fold spurt over two-week average daily volume of 97692 shares
+Asahi India Glass Ltd notched up volume of 33.29 lakh shares by 14:19 IST on NSE, a 10.33 fold spurt over two-week average daily volume of 3.22 lakh shares

-Triveni Turbine Ltd, Vardhman Textiles Ltd, Tanla Platforms Ltd, Sequent Scientific Ltd are among the other stocks to see a surge in volumes on NSE today, 27 October 2021.
+Torrent Power Ltd, United Spirits Ltd, Indian Railway Catering & Tourism Corporation Ltd, Cholamandalam Financial Holdings Ltd are among the other stocks to see a surge in volumes on NSE today, 28 October 2021.

 Powered by Capital Market - Live News